zakifauzanr/zakifauzanr/README.md

 # 💫 About Me:
 Exciting exploration of the world of technology and found passion in the realm of front-end web development, particularly with React.
-However, not limited to just one tool’s, also proficient in native programming languages.
-Now I am doing an internship at Telkom Indonesia as Full-stack Developer.<br>In the realm of Web Programming, like to create user-friendly and visually appealing web experiences.
+In the realm of Web Programming, like to create user-friendly and visually appealing web experiences.
 Also constantly seeking new challenges and opportunities to expand knowledge and skills.

 ## 🌐 Socials: